 One of the oldest residential buildings in Aberdeen, dating back to 1593.
 Hosts a Maritime Museum which traces the history of the oil industry and shipping in the area.

-Once the home of sir George skene, a 17th century Provost mayor of Aberdeen.
+Once the home of sir George skene, a 17th-c Provost mayor of Aberdeen.
 Contains many splendid Regency rooms and great halls, filled with period furnishings and features.
 In the wing is an amazing painted gallery, representing religious scenes thought to be 17th-c.
-TEMPORARILY CLOSED TO THE PUBLIC.
+Currently closed to the public.

 Built on a site chosen by St Machar, who was told to travel to place where there was a bend in the river resembling a shepherd's crook.
 The original 15th-c medieval cathedral was fortified to withstand attacks by English marauders from the seaward side and Celtic Highlanders approaching from the mountains.